Finding Community on Campus, Plans for Winter Break, and Finishing Strong

 Mentors Start by sharing how you developed your community during your first year of college.
 Share the following with your mentee:

-- During your first two years in college, where did you spend most of your time?
+- During your first semester, where did you spend most of your time?
 Where on campus did you feel most comfortable?
 Why?

-- ,Where and how did you establish your friends/community?
+- During your first year in college, where and how did you establish your friends/community?

 - Did you ever feel a sense of isolation or loneliness?
 If so, how did you respond?